Main Street Lending Program for Business

 |Maximum Loan Size||The lesser of $35 million or an amount that, when added to outstanding and undrawn available debt, does not exceed 4x the 2019 adjusted EBITDA||The lesser of $50 million or an amount that, when added to outstanding and undrawn available debt, does not exceed 6x the 2019 adjusted EBITDA||The lesser of $300 million or an amount that, when added to outstanding and undrawn available debt, does not exceed 6x the 2019 adjusted EBITDA|

-Synovus is participating in the Main Street Lending Program and currently accepting applications with single borrowers and additional guarantors.
-The Federal Reserve is unable to accept co-borrower applications at this time but expects to do so in the future.
+Synovus is participating in the Main Street Lending Program and accepted applications with single borrowers, multiple co-borrowers and additional guarantors.
 To be eligible to apply for a Main Street loan, a business must meet the following minimum criteria:

 - Created or organized in the United States or under the laws of the United States, with significant operations in and a majority of its employees based in the United States.